webclinic017/Database-design-NOSQL/README.md

 1) Key Value stores
 2) Graph stores
-3) Column familty stores
+3) Column family stores
 4) Document stores

- We would explain all of the above patterns here and discuss their use cases
+ We would explain all the above patterns here and discuss their use cases

  **Key value stores**